glmck13/MobilePi/server-config/README.md

 # Server config
 These instructions assume your Pi sits on a private 192.168.1.0 network behind a public-facing home router.

-apt-get install the following packages on your Pi:
+Install the following packages on your Pi:
 ```
-strongswan
-libstrongswan-extra-plugins
-libcharon-extra-plugins
+apt install strongswan libstrongswan-extra-plugins libcharon-extra-plugins
 ```
 Register a public domain name for your home router.
 I have a dynamic DNS name registered through dyndns.org, which is updated by my home router on every reboot.